oko/nvml-exporter-rs/README.md

 ### Release Process

-1. Push a commit bumping the version number in `packaging\choco\nvml-exporter\nvml-exporter.nuspec`
+1. Push a commit bumping the version number in `packaging\choco\nvml-exporter\nvml-exporter.nuspec` and in `Cargo.toml`
 2. Create a new release on GitHub
 3. Wait for the `release` GitHub Action to complete successfully
 4. Open the `release` action summary and download the artifact zip file